thomdixon/snooty/README.rst

    $ python snooty.py & disown

    To stop Snooty, you must find the pid and ``kill`` it.

+- *Currently there is no support for translations.* I simply haven't gotten around to implementing localizations, thus everything is hardcoded in English.

+- *Plugins run in the main thread.* This means you have to be very careful in how you design them (e.g., using timeouts instead of hogging the processor).

 - *When a plugin fails to load, so does the daemon.* Any exception raised during the loading of a plugin is not caught, and will thus